 SFDR Reporting: What Article 2 (17) is and Why You Should Care About it

-In less than three months, financial institutions need to report on sustainability under SFDR while confusion around key concepts remains
+From 2023, financial institutions need to report on sustainability under SFDR while confusion around key concepts remains

 As we enter the final stretch of 2022, financial market participants are getting ready for their Sustainable Finance Disclosure Regulation (SFDR) reporting starting January 2023.
 That’s when the final Regulatory Technical Standards (RTS) come into force, with financial institutions required to report on the sustainability of their products using 2022 as the reference period.